-Today I am going to address the question of how to say thank you in Portuguese.
+Today I am going to write about 9 Ways To Say Thank You In Portuguese.
 Can there be really so many ways?
 The answer is yes!
 Tag along to find it out.

 As you might have heard before, Portuguese women and men must say thank you in different ways.
 Men say “obrigado” and women “obrigada”.
 This is so because the word means “to be obliged”, working more a less as an adjective.
 Adjectives, as you may know, take the gender from the noun or the person of the sentence.
 Therefore, men say the masculine form “obrigado” and women say the feminine form “obrigada”.
 With this, they are kind of saying “I am obliged (to say thank you to you)”.